Trutnov

 Trutnov (/cs/; Trautenau) is a town in the Hradec Králové Region of the Czech Republic.
-It has about 30,000 inhabitants.
+It has about 29,000 inhabitants.
+The town is situated in a hilly landscape on the Úpa River.
+In the 15th and 16th centuries, Trutnov was a dowry town of the Bohemian queens.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Trutnov consists of 21 municipal parts (in brackets population according to the 2021 census):